timbray/quamina/README.md

 number.

 A word of explanation is in order.
-Quamina compiles the patterns into a somewhat-decorated DFA and uses that to find matches in events; that DFA-based matching process is O(1) in the number of patterns.
+Quamina compiles the patterns into a somewhat-decorated automaton and uses that to find matches in events; the matching process is O(1) in the number of patterns.

 However, for this to work, the incoming event must be